DanySK/course-laboratory-of-software-systems/slides/content/02-kotlin/_index.md

 | Kotlin                 | **No** (Hidden)              | *Yes*   | *Yes*      |
 | C#                     | *Yes*                        | *Yes*   | *Yes*      |

-In Scala, at the caller site, methods and fields are hard to distinguish, as parentheses for 0-ary method calls are optional
+In Scala, at the caller site, methods and fields are hard to distinguish due to the Uniform Access Principle.

 * In Kotlin, **methods/functions** (except when defined `infix`) are invoked with *mandatory parentheses*
 * **properties** are instead invoked *without parentheses*